 GEOL 170: Climate Science

 GEOL 340: Spatial Problems in Earth Systems Science

-Kleiss JM, Riley, E., Long, CN, Riihimaki L., Berg L., Morris V. and Kassianov E. submitted.
+Kleiss JM, Riley, E., Long, CN, Riihimaki L., Berg L., Morris V. and Kassianov E. 2018.
 Cloud Area Distributions of Shallow Cumuli: A New Method for Ground-based Images.
-Atmosphere
+Atmosphere, 9, vol. 7.

 Okita J, C Poor, JM Kleiss, T Eckmann.
 2018.
 Effect of Age on Runoff Water Quality from Green Roofs in Portland, Oregon, Journal of Green Building, 13, no. 2, p.
 42-54.